5 signs a psoriasis support group is right for you

 If you're interested in joining a support group for people with psoriasis, here are some signs that a group is more likely to be helpful:

 - The group welcomes new members.
-When you first join a support group, you should feel like you're welcomed and encouraged to participate.
+Ideally, when you first join a support group you'll feel welcomed and be invited to join in.

 - The discussion is positive.
-The conversation should be encouraging and the focus should be positive.
-Everyone has bad days and members should feel comfortable sharing that, too.
-But the responses should focus on finding solutions, rather than only commiserating or griping.
+The group is encouraging and focuses on the positive.
+Everyone has bad days and members can share that too.
+But the responses focus on finding solutions.

 - A moderator is in charge.
-Someone should be in charge of keeping the group on topic.
-A moderator can help keep out inappropriate behavior and comments.
+Someone is in charge of keeping the group on topic.
+A moderator can help set the tone, which limits unhelpful behavior and comments.

 - You feel comfortable sharing.
 You'll get the most from a support group if you feel comfortable sharing your own experiences.
 If you don't feel comfortable sharing your thoughts and feelings, this may be a sign that the group isn't the right one for you.

-If you're interested in joining a psoriasis support group, ask at your doctor's office about groups in your area.
+If you're interested in joining a psoriasis support group, ask at your health care provider's office about groups in your area.
 If you're interested in connecting with others online, the National Psoriasis Foundation sponsors an online support community for people with psoriasis.

 See more In-depth